“I love acting. It is so much more real than life.”—Oscar Wilde

 More specifically, GALECA opposes and requires that members not engage in or have a history of any form of abuse, harassment, sexual harassment or bullying, or discrimination on the basis of gender, sex, sexual orientation, gender identity or expression, race, ethnicity, color, national origin, disability, age, religion, or other personal characteristics recognized as protected categories by law.

 To be clear, a cheeky barb about a film or TV program or performance is one thing; we are entertainment journalists, after all.
 And activism requires mettle and powerful words: we cherish free speech and bold opinion.
-But purposely hurtful behavior of any kind toward another is not befitting of a professional organization, especially one that aims to help empower at-risk LGBTQ youth and end LGBTQ-phobia.
+But purposely hurtful behavior of any kind toward another is not befitting of a professional organization, especially one that aims to help empower at-risk LGBTQIA+ youth and end LGBTQIA+-phobia.

 If any member (including Board members and officers) or employee is found by the GALECA Board, after the opportunity for a fair hearing involving all relevant parties, to have violated these standards or to have compromised GALECA’s integrity by their actions, the Board may take disciplinary action, including suspension or expulsion.